Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 [Designing an app's dashboard](#designing-an-apps-dashboard)
 3. A set of activity-handlers for the user activities provided by the app.
 Once an activity has been selected, an activity handler for that activity is launched.
-Within the context of an activity handler all controls are keyboard driven
+Within the context of an activity handler all user controls are keyboard based
 via a set of keyboard "shortcuts".
 [Designing an activity-handler](#designing-an-activity-handler)